liu-nlp/multilingual-scaling/README.md

 We used the [preprocessing script from Nanotron](https://github.com/liu-nlp/nanotron/blob/main/tools/preprocess_data.py) to convert the pre-training data to Nanoset format for training.

 We computed the amount of training data for each language using our implementation of [UniMax sampling](https://arxiv.org/abs/2304.09151) which can be found [here](https://github.com/kgnlp/unimax).
 Based on that, we set the UniMax character budget to 617.5 billion and the maximum number of epochs to 6.
 We continue pretraining our models for 1 epoch on Swedish and Persian, 6 epochs on Faroese and Icelandic, and approximately 4.45 epochs on Estonian.
+The same amount of data is also used for pre-training the multilingual models.

 ## Merging